LEAT-EDGE/ambient/README.md

 The hardware and firmware project sources are provided as open-source (hardware: CERN-OHL-P-2.0 license, software: Apache-2.0 license) for anyone to build, improve and extend the platform.

-TODO: insert picture of bird house

-## Disclaimer

-Provided as-is, no guarantee or responsibility
-No CE, FCC
-No battery safety tests

 ## Hardware

 The hardware platform consists of an autonomous sensor node built inside a birdhouse.

-TODO: add system diagram

 ### Mainboard